I-GUIDE/data-catalog-archive/schema/shapefile.md

 |---|---|---|---|---|
 |distribution|Dataset|DataDownload|0,1|A downloadable form of this dataset, at a specific location, in a specific format.|
 |variableMeasured| Dataset | PropertiesValue | 0+ | The variables contained in the Shapefile's attribute table.

+The following is an example implementation of the recommended metadata properties.

 <pre lang="json">
 {